-All SNPs were oriented using H. hippocampus as an outgroup species to identify the most parsimonious ancestral variant.
-The Joint Site-Frequency Spectrum obtained from the original transcriptome-wide SNP dataset (Romiguier et al. 2014) was compared to the JSFS obtained by the subset of 384 SNPs to investigate potential ascertainment bias due to marker choice.
-The JSFS represents the bivariate distribution of allelic frequencies in the two populations (Ewens 1972).
-It is a (2n1+1) x (2n2+1) dimension matrix, with n1 the number of individuals in population 1 and n2 the number of individuals in population 2, where each entry S(i,j) gives the number of SNPs for which the derived allele was found i and j times in population 1 and 2, respectively.
-In order to compare the JSFS obtained with the two datasets, the JSFS dimension was here projected down to a 5x5 matrix, which was the dimension of the Rominguier et al. (2014) dataset.
+SNPs were polarized using H. hippocampus as an outgroup to identify the most parsimonious ancestral variant, which allowed the derived allele state to be identified.
+The Joint Site-Frequency Spectrum (JSFS is the more informative summary statistics regarding inter-population polymorphism; Wakeley 2008) obtained from the original transcriptome-wide SNP dataset (Romiguier et al. 2014) was compared to the JSFS obtained by the subset of 384 SNPs to investigate the extend of ascertainment bias potentially induced by our marker selection.
+In order to compare the JSFS obtained with both datasets, the JSFS dimension was projected down to a 5x5 matrix, which was the dimension of the Romiguier et al. (2014) dataset.

 Analyses of Genetic Diversity and Genetic Structure

 The mean number of alleles per locus (Nall) and the allelic richness (Ar, i.e. the expected number of alleles corrected for sampling size based on a rarefaction method) were estimated using the function divBasic implemented in the R package diveRsity (Keenan et al. 2013).
 Allelic frequencies, expected heterozygosity (He) and fixation index (FIS) were estimated using GENEPOP on the web (Raymond and Rousset 1995, Rousset 2008).
-The raw SNP data was visualized by a color diagram using the software INTROGRESS (Gompert and Buerkle 2010).
-Alleles derived from each of the parental populations were counted at the individual level and converted into a matrix of counts, used to visualize the multilocus genotype of each individual.
+To get a genome-wide picture from the multi-locus genotype dataset summarizing inter-population polymorphism, the raw SNP data were visualized by INTROGRESS (Gompert and Buerkle 2010), although its primary goal is to estimate genomic clines, but allows in a simple manner to plot raw data to investigate any genomic signal.
+Alleles derived from each of the parental populations were counted at the individual level and converted into a matrix of counts, then used to visualize the multilocus genotype of each individual.

-Genetic structure among sampling sites was depicted using Principal Component Analysis (PCA) computed on the matrix of genotypes, and with an individual-based Bayesian clustering method.
-The aim of these two analyses was to identify and describe genetic clusters using different statistical approaches.
-The PCA were carried out using the R package ADEGENET 1.4–2 (Jombart 2008, Jombart et al. 2011).
+Genetic structure among sampling sites was depicted using both Principal Component Analysis (PCA) computed on the matrix of genotypes, and an individual-based Bayesian clustering method.
+The latter being a model-based approach with strong priors and hypotheses (Hardy-Weinberg equilibrium, no linkage disequilibrium) contrasted with PCA, a distant-based approach when few (nearly no) assumptions may be violated.
+Comparing results from both analyses using different statistical approaches, allows us to make solid assumptions about our data.
+The PCAs were carried out using the R package ADEGENET 1.4–2 (Jombart 2008, Jombart et al. 2011).
 The individual-based Bayesian clustering analysis was performed with the software STRUCTURE 2.3.4 (Pritchard et al. 2000, Falush et al. 2003).
 For each value of K (ranging from 1 to 25), 30 replicate chains of 150,000 Monte Carlo Markov Chain (MCMC) iterations were run after discarding 50,000 burn-in iterations.
 An admixture model with correlated allele frequencies was applied with a priori information on samples origin.
 Note that this method makes the assumption of homogeneous admixture rate in the genome (neutral admixture) and therefore return a sort of weighted average admixture rate when introgression is heterogeneous across the genome.
-To determine individual ancestry proportions (Q-values) that best matched across all replicate runs, we used CLUMPP (Jakobsson and Rosenberg 2007) and visualized individuals’ assignment under the R software.
+To determine individual ancestry proportions (q-values) that best matched across all replicate runs, CLUMPP (Jakobsson and Rosenberg 2007) was used and individuals’ assignment visualized in the R software.